B-War/Eclipse-Tools/Readme.md

 - Utilize the `create_fleet()` function to generate fleets based on specified ship type counts.

 ### Combat Simulation:
-- Execute combat simulations using the `simulate_combat()` or 'simulate_combat_parallel()' function, which returns probabilities of win for both attacker and defender fleets, along with average survival rates of ships.
+- Execute combat simulations using the `simulate_combat()` or `simulate_combat_parallel()` function, which returns probabilities of win for both attacker and defender fleets, along with average survival rates of ships.

 ## Installation: